Hawariyaw/GamaLearnChatAppClient/README.md

-# Getting Started with Create React App
+# Gama Learn Chat App Client

 Gama Learn Chat App is a real-time chat application built using .NET 8, C#, SignalR at backend, react on front-end and SQLite as the database for real-time communication, JWT for authentication, and HangFire for job queuing and resending failed chats.